Smart Meter Installations

 If you have further questions, please email bsmart@lbwl.com.

-As technology advances, new tools and techniques can be implemented to help electric and water grids run more efficiently.
+As technology advances, we’ve implemented tools and techniques to help our electric and water grids run more efficiently.
 A smart grid is a way to monitor electric and water distribution networks.

 Previous meter-reading solutions only allowed “one-way” communication.
-The new Smart Grid allows for “two-way” communication by creating a network between the meters and the BWL’s information systems.
-Data flowing both ways allows for the BWL to monitor and diagnose problems in the electric and water system.
-Information gathered through our smart grid will allow for more efficient outage restorations, integration with energy efficiency program, as well as customer visibility and control over individual electricity and water usage.
+The Smart Grid allows for “two-way” communication by creating a network between the meters and the BWL’s information systems.
+Data flowing both ways allow for the BWL to monitor and diagnose problems in the electric and water system.
+Information gathered through our smart grid allows for more efficient outage restorations, integration with energy efficiency program, as well as customer visibility and control over individual electricity and water usage.

-BWL has launched a smart grid project called BSmart aimed at upgrading all electric and water meters.
-This project involves the replacement of meters to nearly 100,000 electric and 58,000 water customers throughout our service territory over the next few years.
-This project will allow customers to become partners with the BWL in our commitment to energy efficiency, reliability and affordability.
+BWL is closing out the BSmart project that was aimed at upgrading all water and electric meters.
+Around 100,000 electric and 58,000 water customers throughout our service territory received a smart meter.
+BSmart has allowed customers to become partners with the BWL in our commitment to energy efficiency, reliability and affordability.

 Smart meters are used to measure water and electric use with digital technology that enables us to read your meter remotely, providing even better service when you contact us.
-Eventually, you’ll be able to see daily information from the meters giving you better control over your energy usage and bill.
+You’re also able to see daily information from the meters, which gives you better control over your energy usage and bill.

-These state-of-the-art meters will help us improve your service and provide you with many benefits now and for years to come.
-Eventually, they will become helpful tools that give you better control over your water and electric use, and your bill.
+These state-of-the-art meters help us improve your service and provide you with many benefits now and for years to come.
+They are helpful tools that give you better control over your water and electric use, and your bill.

-Future benefits of smart meters will increase BWL’s operational efficiency and reliability, enable the BWL to improve customer service and enable the customer to manage their own energy usage.
+Smart meters increase BWL’s operational efficiency and reliability, enable the BWL to improve customer service and enable the customer to manage their own energy usage.

-Our new smart meters measure your water/electric use with digital technology that enables us to read your meter remotely.
+Our smart meters measure your water/electric use with digital technology that enables us to read your meter remotely.
 Smart meters help us provide even better service when you contact us.
-Eventually, seeing daily information from the smart meters will give you better control over your water/electric use and your bill.
+Viewing daily information from the smart meters will give you better control over your water/electric use and your bill.

-The new meters will be electronic and are more accurate compared to the analog meters that we primarily use now.
+Smart meters are electronic and are more accurate compared to the analog meters that we used to use.
 The meters meet or exceed the national tolerance standards.

-They’ll help in several ways.
-Since meter readers will no longer need to read every meter each month, it will reduce pollution, fuel consumption and traffic.
-Also, the meters will let us use new technologies that will allow you to make decisions about using less energy, at your discretion, which can reduce the amount of electricity demand.
-The water meters will also help reduce waste through water leak detection.
+They help in several ways.
+Since meter readers no longer need to read every meter each month, it reduces pollution, fuel consumption and traffic.
+Also, the meters enable us to use new technologies that allow you to make decisions about using less energy, at your discretion, which reduces the amount of electricity demand.
+The water meters also help reduce waste through water leak detection.

-No. BWL is purchasing smart meters that are certified by the FCC and are designed not to interfere with your home electronics or medical devices.
+No. BWL purchased smart meters that are certified by the FCC and are designed not to interfere with your home electronics or medical devices.

 Yes.
 Your energy use information will be safely transmitted over secured networks and servers that meet the latest cyber safety guidelines and are the same standards that are currently being used by the US Department of Defense.